emanuelefaja/guide2life/start/simple-not-easy.md

 It's where theory becomes practice, and  knowledge becomes action.
 This is the hard part that requires effort and dedication.

+> "In theory, there is no difference between theory and practice.
+In practice, there is." **Yogi Berra.**

 Things that look simple are actually very difficult _because_ they look so simple.
 They catch us off guard, and we fail to plan, to take them seriously.

 We assume that because something is simple, we don't need to put much thought or effort into it.